-COVID-19 has brought the world to a halt.
+COVID-19 has had a profound impact on both our day-to-day lives and global travel.
 This new strain of coronavirus has been already been confirmed in hundreds of millions of cases around the world and the World Health Organization has declared this a global pandemic.

 A coronavirus is not a single virus, but actually a family of viruses that were first identified in the 1960s.
 A coronavirus can include both the common cold virus and as well as more severe diseases such as severe acute respiratory syndrome (SARS) and the Middle East respiratory syndrome (MERS).